natkay859/workforce-learning-analytics-dashboard/README.md

 ---

-## Portfolio Note
+This project was created as a professional learning analytics and business intelligence portfolio case study inspired by real operational challenges encountered within international online learning environments.

-This project was created as a professional learning analytics and business intelligence portfolio case study demonstrating dashboard development, operational reporting, and data storytelling capabilities within corporate learning environments.
+All organisational details, learner data, company names, and datasets used within this project have been anonymised, modified, or modelled for portfolio demonstration purposes.